fiabot/ShyneTheoryProcessor/README.md

 lw $dest offset($ba)
 ````

-Similarly, store word (sw) takea a word from a source register and stores into data memory at the address speficied by a base register and an offset value.
+Similarly, store word (sw) takes a word from a source register and stores it into data memory at the address specified by a base register and an offset value.
 Store words take the following format.

 Example:
 ````